 (a) Any openMIC EE software made available by or developed by Licensor for use by Licensee pursuant to this Agreement (the “EE Software”) is protected by copyright laws, as well as other intellectual property laws and treaties.
 The EE Software is being licensed to Licensee, not sold or otherwise transferred, according to the terms and conditions of this Agreement.
 To the extent that the terms and conditions of this Agreement relating to the EE Software conflict with or are inconsistent with the terms and conditions of any separate writing between the parties, the terms and conditions of this Agreement shall control.

-(b) Subject to the terms and conditions of the Agreement, Licensor hereby grants to Licensee during the Term hereof a non-exclusive, non-transferable license to use the EE Software, as further identified on Exhibit A attached hereto, in the “Territory” for the limited purpose of interrogating the Licensee’s substation devices and downloading and collating the information from such devices.
+(b) Subject to the terms and conditions of the Agreement, Licensor hereby grants to Licensee during the term hereof a non-exclusive, non-transferable license to use the EE Software, as further identified on Exhibit A attached hereto, in the “Territory” for the limited purpose of interrogating the Licensee’s substation devices and downloading and collating the information from such devices.
 Licensee may use the EE Software in object code form solely for its own use strictly as provided in this Agreement.
 “Territory” means the United States of America.

 (c) At no time may Licensee disclose or reveal the EE Software or any of the EE Software’s various components or Code to any third parties, sell, transfer, assign, license, sublicense, rent, lease, contract, or otherwise make the EE Software (whether modified or not) available to any third party, or dispose of, or commercially exploit or market the EE Software in any way, with or without charge, without Licensee’s prior express written consent.